All Episodes

 I think some people refer to it as such.

-Uh prior and then 2020, 2021, I used to get millions of impressions per month.
+Prior in 2020, 2021, I used to get millions of impressions per month.

-I was just talking about my history, Ethiopian history and genetics.
+I was just talking about my history, Ethiopian history, and genetics.

 All of a sudden, my impressions dropped 99%.